ialazzon/RegressionTestSelectionTool/README.md

 **Regression Test Selection Tool**

+The project includes a generic program that be can edited to apply our framework on other model transformation programs.
+The name of the program is **ReadEUnitFile_General.java**

-This project includes the programs that generate the test case models for the following case studies:
+In addition, this project includes the programs that generate the test case models for the following case studies:

 1. The OO2DB transformation program case study.
 2. The QN2QPN transformation program case study.
 3. The BibTeX2DocBook transformation program case study.
 4. The CPL2SPL transformation program case study.

-In addition, the project includes a generic program that be can edited to apply our framework on other model transformation programs.
-The name of the program is ReadEUnitFile_General.java

 Each program does the following: